 Projects

-I am currently working on the revitalization of Itzaj, in collaboration with the Comunidad Lingüística Itzaj of the Academia de Lenguas Mayas de Guatemala and with funding from the Work Study Program and the Connaught Fund at the University of Toronto.
-In the project, we have followed the Oxlajuj Aj immersion program by training speakers of Itzaj in the teaching method and developing an Itzaj pedagogical grammar.
-Students in Linguistics at the University of Toronto have collaborated in the creation of grammatical aspects of the grammar.
+I am currently working on the Revitalization of Itzaj, in collaboration with the Comunidad Lingüística Itzaj of the Academia de Lenguas Mayas de Guatemala and with funding from the Work Study Program and the Connaught Fund at the University of Toronto.
+In the project, we are using the Oxlajuj Aj immersion program developed by Judith Maxwell and Walter Little by training speakers of Itzaj in the teaching method and developing an Itzaj pedagogical grammar.
+Students in Linguistics at the University of Toronto, community members, and my wife Ana Lopez Sipac de Mateo, have been engaged in the creation of the grammar.

 Since 2015, as the Executive Director of the Guatemalan Field Station, University of Maryland, I have directed field schools in Mayan languages (Kaqchikel and K’iche’) in Guatemala, following the Oxlajuj Aj method.
 I have conducted the field schools with Maria Polinsky and Omer Preminger, and with support from local organizations and universities in Guatemala, such as Maya Health Alliance|Wuqu’ Kawoq, Cooperativa Aj Su’m, Proyecto Renacimiento, Universidad del Valle de Guatemala, Campus Altiplano, and Universidad Mariano Gálvez de Guatemala, Campus Quetzaltenango.